József Varga (footballer, born 1988)

-József Varga (/hu/; born 6 June 1988) is a Hungarian professional footballer who plays as a defensive midfielder.
+József Varga (/hu/; born 6 June 1988) is a Hungarian professional footballer who plays as a defensive midfielder for Tiszakécske.

 Club career

 Early years

 Varga was seven years old when he started playing football, influenced by his father.
 Playing primarily as a striker he made his breakthrough in 2000.
 In the 2007–08 season he started in the Debrecen B team before moving on to play for their A team.